Trans World Entertainment Co. (NASDAQ:TWMC) Short Interest Update

 Trans World Entertainment Co.
-(NASDAQ:TWMC) saw a large drop in short interest in the month of October.
-As of October 31st, there was short interest totalling 143,600 shares, a drop of 14.2% from the September 30th total of 167,400 shares.
-Currently, 21.7% of the company’s shares are short sold.
-Based on an average daily trading volume, of 64,000 shares, the days-to-cover ratio is currently 2.2 days.
+(NASDAQ:TWMC) was the target of a large decrease in short interest in the month of October.
+As of October 31st, there was short interest totalling 109,800 shares, a decrease of 23.5% from the September 30th total of 143,600 shares.
+Based on an average daily trading volume, of 78,000 shares, the days-to-cover ratio is currently 1.4 days.
+Currently, 16.6% of the company’s stock are short sold.

-Separately, ValuEngine downgraded shares of Trans World Entertainment from a “buy” rating to a “hold” rating in a research report on Friday, November 1st.

-Trans World Entertainment (NASDAQ:TWMC) last announced its quarterly earnings data on Thursday, August 29th.
-The specialty retailer reported ($4.48) EPS for the quarter.
-The company had revenue of $76.00 million for the quarter.
+Trans World Entertainment (NASDAQ:TWMC) last posted its quarterly earnings results on Thursday, August 29th.
+The specialty retailer reported ($4.48) earnings per share for the quarter.
+The firm had revenue of $76.00 million for the quarter.
 Trans World Entertainment had a negative return on equity of 45.57% and a negative net margin of 25.35%.

+Separately, ValuEngine downgraded Trans World Entertainment from a “buy” rating to a “hold” rating in a research note on Friday, November 1st.

 Trans World Entertainment Corporation, together with its subsidiaries, operates as a specialty retailer of entertainment products.
 The company operates in two segments, For Your Entertainment (fye) and etailz.
 The fye segment offers trend, video, music, electronics, and related products, as well as used compact discs, DVDs, Blu-Ray, and video games through its retail stores and e-commerce sites.